-- Undergraduate Research Awards (for those who have conducted research abroad on an EAP program)
+- Undergraduate Research Awards (for those who have conducted research abroad on an UCEAP program)

 Program/Major Specific Study Abroad Awards

-The scholarships are $500 per student and multiple scholarships are awarded each year.
-In order to be eligible to receive a scholarship applicants must be full time UC Davis International Relations student, be in good academic standing with a cumulative GPA of 3.0 or higher, and plan to apply or have been selected to an eligible study abroad or unpaid internship abroad program.
-Applications are accepted during the fall and spring quarters and applications are available at the beginning of those quarters on the IR website.
-Information and application questions can be directed to Katy Pattison in 464 Kerr Hall by 4:00 pm on Friday, December 9th, 2016.
+The scholarships are $500-$1,000 per student and multiple scholarships are awarded each year.
+In order to be eligible to receive a scholarship applicants must be full time UC Davis International Relations students, be in good academic standing with a cumulative GPA of 3.0 or higher, and plan to apply or have been selected to an eligible study abroad or unpaid internship abroad program.
+Applications are available on the IR website.
+The application & required documentation is due to Katy Pattison in 464 Kerr Hall by 4:00 pm on Friday, December 9th, 2016.

 UC Davis Guardian Scholar & UC Davis Study Abroad Ann E. Pitzer Scholarship in International Education

-The Guardian Scholars Program and Study Abroad are pleased to annouce the Ann E. Pitzer Scholarship for international study by Guardian Scholars.
-All Guardian Scholars are welcome to apply; you do not have to qualify for financial aid.
-Up to $2,000 will be available to be used with a UC Davis Summer or Summer Internship Abroad Program 2017, UC Davis Seminars Program, UC Davis Quarter Abroad Fall 2015 or Spring 2016, or a UC EAP Academic year 2014-2015.
+The Guardian Scholars Program and Study Abroad are pleased to announce the Ann E. Pitzer Scholarship for Guardian Scholar international study.
+Applicant must be a Guardian Scholar to apply; you do not have to qualify for financial aid.
+Up to $1,000 will be available to be used with a UC Davis Summer or Summer Internship Abroad Program 2017, UC Davis Seminars Program, UC Davis Quarter Abroad Fall 2017 or Spring 2018 or a UCEAP Academic year 2017-2018.
 Applications due date: Tuesday, March 7th, 2017 at 4:30 PM to 107 South Hall.
 View the 2017 application.

-Participants on Quarter Abroad Oaxaca can apply for a $1,000 scholarship from CFHI.
+Participants on Quarter Abroad Oaxaca can apply for a $500-$1,000 scholarship from CFHI.
 The award is distributed in two parts: the first before departure; the second after the student returns from the program and submits their required materials including blog, photos, etc. For more information, please see the CFHI Scholarship page.
-View the Scholarship Application.
+Deadline: February 10, 2017.

-Participants on Quarter Abroad Italy and France are eligible to apply for CEA Scholarships, which range from $1500 to $3000.
-The deadline is April 15th for merit and need-based scholarships.
-Quarter Abroad France participants are also eligible to apply for the Chris Towns Memorial Scholarship.
+Participants on Quarter Abroad Italy are eligible to apply for CEA Scholarships, which range from $1500 to $3000.
+The deadline is in the spring (TBA) for merit and need-based scholarships.
 Please see the CEA Scholarship page for more details.